jorense/personal-practice-exams/README.md

 - **💡 Contextual Help**: Interactive tooltips and guided feature explanations
 - **📊 Advanced Insights**: AI-powered learning analytics and performance predictions

-## �📄 License
+## 📄 License

 This project is for educational purposes.
-SAFe® is a registered trademark of Scaled Agile, Inc.
+Microsoft, Azure, and Microsoft 365 are registered trademarks of Microsoft Corporation.

 ## 🤝 Contributing